 I am a Lecturer in the Department of Economics at the University of Strathclyde since August 2018.
 I obtained my Ph.D. in Economics from the University of Strathclyde in November 2017.
 During the 2017/2018 academic year I held a Teaching Associate position at the University of Strathclyde with Lecturer/Coordinator responsibilities for two advanced macroeconomic classes taught to honours and M.Sc. students.

-My research interests lie at the intersection of behavioural economics, the microeconomics of the employment relationship, and the macroeconomic theory of wages and unemployment.
+I'm an applied theorist with research interests at the intersection of behavioural economics, the microeconomics of the employment relationship, and the macroeconomic theory of wages and unemployment.

-Despite this focus, I am very open and curious towards multidisciplinary approaches to all fields of economics, especially when this engage with novel insights from psychology and sociology.
+I am also generally open and curious towards multidisciplinary approaches to other fields of economics, especially when these engage with novel insights from psychology and sociology